RichardKameri/RichieSpicy/README.md

-Title: Sentiment Analysis of Kenya Airways Customer Reviews Using Logistic Regression
+Title: Sentiment Analysis of  Customer Reviews Using Logistic Regression

 Introduction